 I thought that maybe the BBC film had spliced that event into the 1953 tour, and used Broughton-in-Furness as a stand-in for early 50s Ulverston.

-As it happened, Coogan and Reilly weren’t filming Stan and Ollie either.
+As it happens, Coogan and Reilly weren’t there to film Stan and Ollie either.
 The film, due to be shot largely in the West Midlands and Bristol, had been delayed, and Coogan and Reilly took the opportunity to secretly visit the Laurel and Hardy museum in Ulverston.
 Apparently, Coogan has a holiday home near Coniston.
 Nice.